8cH9azbsFifZ/hangboard/backend/workout/README.md

 # Training plans, Workouts, Exercises and Sets
 The following definitions will be used:

-Training Plan:: A series of workouts, usually executed with at least of one day rest in between.
++ Training Plan:: A series of workouts, usually executed with at least of one day rest in between.
-Workout:: A series of exercise sets.
++ Workout:: A series of exercise sets.
-Excercise:: A single exercise, i.e. hang, maximal hang, pull up, assisted pull up.
++ Excercise:: A single exercise, i.e. hang, maximal hang, pull up, assisted pull up.
-Set:: A set of exercises with *Repetitions*, *Pause* between the exercises and a *rest to start* pause.
++ Set:: A set of exercises with *Repetitions*, *Pause* between the exercises and a *rest to start* pause.
++ Conduct:: Conduct a workout / exercise / set

 ## Workout files
 *TODO*